 - File my 2016 tax return as if I had my 1099-R form on hand

 This meant filling in the worksheet with best guesses.
 Luckily, my plan administrator actually had some of these numbers, primarily the appropriate values for the distribution codes ‘P’ and ‘8’.
 In the end, this was the approach I took.
 Alternatively, I could have:

 - File my 2016 tax return without entering any of these numbers.
 When I receive the 1099-R forms in 2018, amend my 2016 return.

 I battled internally with which method to choose.
 The first approach gets the taxes paid, and does not require amending a return come 2018.
 The second approach pleased my senses of doing things with all required information on hand.
 Clean and efficient.
-Ultimately, the first one out, I didn’t want the thought of not paying taxes on time hanging over my head.
+Ultimately, the first option won out because I didn’t want the thought of not paying taxes on time hanging over my head.

 So now I sit here with an accepted 2016 tax return, and wait until early 2018 to receive my 1099-R statements.
 At that point I will likely provide one final update to this saga.
 And for anyone else going through this good luck and remain timely.
 This is a fairly easy mistake and likely quite common.
 There are systems in place to correct it, with no double-taxation required! 🙂